Certificate in Community-Based Program Management

 What You Will Learn

-- Understand complex community and organizational challenges
+- Understand community and organizational challenges

-- Develop leadership and administrative skills for nonprofit and public service settings
+- Develop leadership and management skills

 How You Will Learn